DC Employment Lawyer

 We spend most of our days at work and in the company of other employees.
 While many workplaces are enjoyable and have a great social environment, there are some spaces where individuals may feel ostracized and discriminated against.
 A workplace should be a safe and respectful environment where all employees are treated equally and with dignity.
 Unfortunately, discrimination and harassment are factors that can have severe negative impacts on employees’ self-esteem, productivity, and general physical and mental health.

-Under federal and Virginia laws, employers are legally obligated to provide a safe and inclusive workplace for their employees.
+Under federal law and the DC Human Rights Act, employers in Washington, DC are legally obligated to provide a safe and inclusive workplace for their employees — and DC’s protections are among the strongest in the nation, covering more employees and more protected characteristics than federal law alone.
 If you suffer from unlawful actions in the workplace, you have the right to speak with an attorney about your legal options.
 The Spiggle Law Firm has a hard-working, professional team to provide thorough and knowledgeable legal advice.
 We will do everything in our power to protect and advocate for you throughout the legal process.
 Contact our team as soon as possible to learn more about your rights and situation.

 Types of Employment Law Issues in Washington D.C.